Grafting: Graft chimera

 Occasionally, a so-called "graft hybrid" or more accurately graft chimera can occur where the tissues of the stock continue to grow within the scion.
 Such a plant can produce flowers and foliage typical of both plants as well as shoots intermediate between the two.
-The best-known example this is probably +Laburnocytisus 'Adamii', a graft hybrid between Laburnum and Cytisus, which originated in a nursery near Paris, France, in 1825.
+The best-known example of this is probably +Laburnocytisus 'Adamii', a graft hybrid between Laburnum and Cytisus, which originated in a nursery near Paris, France, in 1825.
 This small tree bears yellow flowers typical of Laburnum anagyroides, purple flowers typical of Cytisus purpureus and curious coppery-pink flowers that show characteristics of both "parents".
 Many species of cactus can also produce graft chimeras under the right conditions although they are often created unintentionally and such results are often hard to replicate.

 Communication between parts

 For a graft to be successful in the first place, the rootstock and the scion must coordinate the growth of new tissue at the graft interface.
 Cells from the two parts form plasmodesmata to link with each other.

 Leaves or shoots from plants induced to flower can be grafted onto uninduced plants and transmit a floral stimulus that induces them to flower.

 The flowering induction is one of the examples of long-distance communication in vascular plants.
 This kind of communication still exists in grafts across two genetically different parts.
-The signals crossing the graft interface include simple molecules like jamonate, small peptides, and RNA molecules like mRNA and miRNA.
+The signals crossing the graft interface include simple molecules like jasmonate, small peptides, and RNA molecules like mRNA and miRNA.

 Grafting can even transfer chloroplasts (plant organelles that can conduct photosynthesis), mitochondrial DNA and the entire cell nucleus containing the genome, making grafting a possible form of natural genetic engineering.
 Sometimes the exchanged material result in heritable changes, even a new fertile allopolyploid species: this is called a graft hybrid.

 Scientific uses

 Grafting has been important in flowering research using the aforementioned property of flowering stimulation.

-Grafting is also used to understand the long-distance communication system in vascular plants, as the genetically differences between the rootstock and the scion allow researchers to identify the origin of information-carrying molecules.
+Grafting is also used to understand the long-distance communication system in vascular plants, as the genetic differences between the rootstock and the scion allow researchers to identify the origin of information-carrying molecules.

 The transmission of plant viruses has been studied using grafting.
 Virus indexing involves grafting a symptomless plant that is suspected of carrying a virus onto an indicator plant that is very susceptible to the virus.